Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Hardware Emulation

 This tutorial is not set up to run hardware emulation as it contains a full "Hardware-in-the-Loop" demonstrator outlined below.
-It is only necessary to build the top-level design for hardware in order to generate an SD card to run on the VCK190 evaluation board.
+It is only necessary to build the top-level design for hardware to generate an SD card to run on the VCK190 evaluation board.

 ### Hardware

-The design can be built for the VCK190 evaluation board using the `Makefile` as follows:
+You can build the design for the VCK190 evaluation board using the `Makefile` as follows:

 ```
 [shell]% cd <path-to-repo>/
 [shell]% make all TARGET=hw
 ```

-The build process will generate the SD card image in the `<path-to-repo>/package/sd_card` folder.
+The build process generates the SD card image in the `<path-to-repo>/package/sd_card` folder.

 ## Hardware-in-the-Loop Demo

-This section provides an overview of the HIL demo system including how MATLAB is used to drive the system.
-Details on how to setup the VCK190 evaluation board and the ethernet connection between the host computer and the VCK190 board are given in the [Appendix](#appendix).
+This section provides an overview of the HIL demo system, including how to use MATLAB to drive the system.
+Details on how to setup the VCK190 evaluation board and the ethernet connection between the host computer and the VCK190 board are in the [Appendix](#appendix).

 ### Architecture